Beyond Insight

 The work focuses on how neural processes influence:

-Rather than teaching neuroscience concepts, OLONN integrates them directly into leadership behaviour — so responses improve not in hindsight, but in the moment of execution.
+Rather than teaching neuroscience concepts, OLONN integrates them directly into leadership behaviour — so that the repetitive patterns are broken and as a result, responses improve not in hindsight, but in the moment of execution.

 Sustainable Performance